Camera Use in Special Collections University Archives

 - Ephemera or artifacts allowed (no manipulation)

 Use of personal camera is allowed for as-is display.
-For photographs from various angles where position adjustment is necessary, researcher must go through Images Services.
+For photographs from various angles where position adjustment is necessary, researcher must go through the Digital Scholarship Center.

 Allowable number of photographs

 If the material is in adequate condition, researcher may photograph up to 10% of the whole.
 More than 10% must be photocopied or handled through the Digital Scholarship Center.

 If the book is in adequate condition, researcher may photograph up to 10% of the whole.
 More than 10% must be handled through the Digital Scholarship Center.

 - Manuscripts or Archives materials: 20% of a collection